 The Starr Family Home in Marshall is reinterpreted with improved authentic historic interiors that highlight the daily life of a prosperous Texas family in the late-19th century.
 As an important land agent during early statehood, Frank Starr built a business that led to financial success and the construction of Maplecroft as the home for his wife Clara and their growing family of six daughters.
 The well-documented period interiors of the newly restored home showcase original family furnishings that reflect the Starr period of affluence between 1875 and 1900.
 The role of a teacher hired for the Starr daughters and the work of the family's domestic servants are also explored.
 The new exhibits include a rotating gallery featuring themes about social and family life of the era.

-Sabine Pass Battleground's new pavilion exhibit and exterior signage explain the site's military role in the Civil War and beyond, including a scale model of the 1863 Confederate fort.
+Sabine Pass Battleground's pavilion exhibit and exterior signage explain the site's military role in the Civil War and beyond, including a scale model of the 1863 Confederate fort.
 The military and industrial development of the area is explored from its role in blockade running during the Civil War to its strategic position in coastal defense during the 20th century.
 The fort model, troop movement diagrams, and custom artwork are designed to give visitors a full understanding of the decisive 1863 Confederate victory over a Federal naval attack.
 Located adjacent to a recently installed interpretive panel about the USS Clifton, the walking beam provides a view for visitors across the waters of Sabine Pass where the gunship sank 150 years ago.
 The walking beam, which had been displayed in Beaumont’s Keith Park since 1911, underwent a yearlong conservation and stabilization process at the Conservation Research Lab at Texas A&M University.
 The conservation arrested 150 years of rust and environmental damage before the beam was installed at Sabine Pass.